 Preventative surgery: After thoroughly evaluating the potential risks and benefits of surgery, preventative surgery to reduce your risk of developing cancer is an option.

 - Hysterectomy and/or oophorectomy.
 This surgery removes the uterus and/or the ovaries, which would reduce a woman’s chances of developing endometrial or ovarian cancer.

 - Colectomy.
 This surgery removes the colon, which can be an option for someone who is unable or unwilling to go through frequent colon screening.

 How is Yale Medicine unique in its approach to caring for patients with Lynch syndrome?

-“The Smilow Cancer Genetics and Prevention Program has a holistic approach to inherited cancer syndromes,” Dr. Llor says.
-“The program provides counseling and testing and it also gives specific advice on cancer preventive measures, family planning, and any other aspects relevant to patients with Lynch syndrome.”
+“The GI Cancer Prevention Program has a holistic approach to inherited cancer syndromes,” Dr. Llor says.
+“We provide specific advice on cancer preventive measures, family planning, and any other aspects relevant to patients with Lynch syndrome.”